GustavoNoronha/GustavoNoronha/README.md

 Hi, my name is Gustavo Noronha and I am a Programmer / Teacher at the Jovem Dev.

 - 💬 Ask me about in the Instagram: @gustavoNoronha0
-- ⚡ My Main Languages: Html, Css, Bootstrap 4, React, React native, Javascript, TypeScript, Node js, MongoDB and Mysql
+- ⚡ Main: Html, Css, Bootstrap 4, React, React native, Javascript, TypeScript, Node js, MongoDB and Mysql

 ![tecnologias-removebg-preview](https://user-images.githubusercontent.com/58527704/98974997-5022a500-24f4-11eb-93ab-c2f9866e677b.png)